CarloNicolini/carlonicolini.github.io/sections/science/_posts/2016-08-26-Spectral_density_random_graph_models_planted_partition.md

 H(\rho) \approx \frac{1}{2}\log \left( 4\pi^2 p(1-p) \right) - \frac{1}{2}
 $$

 then, the maximum spectral entropy of the ER random graph is achieved when $$p = 0.50$$.

 This is consistent with the intuitive idea that when all possible outcomes have the same probability to occur, the ability to predict the system is poor.
 By contrast when $$p \rightarrow 0$$ or $$p \rightarrow 1$$, the construction of the graph becomes deterministic and the amount of uncertainty associated with the graph structure achieves its minimum.

 In a 2012 paper, [Takahashi](#Takahashi2012) introduced comparison of spectral densities of graph models as the tool for the identification of differences between groups of brain networks.
 Additionally, they proposed general methods for model selection and network model parameter estimation, as well as a statistical procedure to test the nullity of divergence between two classes of complex networks.

-### Model selection
+### Model selection in graphs?
 To learn statistical methods in graphs, we must first understand the concept of probability distribution over graphs.
 The theory behind it is the theory of random graphs, which studies the intersection between graph theory and probability theory.
-A random graph is a probability space $$(\Omega,F,P)$$, where the sample space $$\Omega$$ is a nonempty set of graphs, the set of events $$F$$ is a collection of subsets of the sample space (usually is the power set of $$\Omega$$), and $$P$$ is a function that assigns a probability to each event.
-It is usual to describe a random graph by a sequence of steps to construct it.
-An algorithm that describes the construction of a random graph is called a random graph model.

-An example of random graph model is the Erdos-Renyi, in which the sample space $$\Omega$$ is the set of all graphs having $$n$$ labeled vertices, and $$m$$ edges (usually $$m$$ is a function of $$n$$).
+As example, a random graph model is the Erdos-Renyi, in which the sample space $$\Omega$$ is the set of all graphs having $$n$$ labeled vertices, and $$m$$ edges (usually $$m$$ is a function of $$n$$).
 Each graph of $$\Omega$$ can be generated by selecting $$m$$ edges from the $$\binom{n}{2}$$ possible edges.
 Therefore, the set $$\Omega$$ has size $$\binom{\binom{n}{2}}{m}$$ and the probability to choose a graph from $$\Omega$$ is given by: